thaliaarchi/notes/topics/archival/archiver_tool.md

 `~/.archive/objects`.
 The `url` field would be normalized similarly to `urlkey`, but be represented as nested dirs.

+CDX API records should be recorded in a log file, sorted by the urlkey and timestamp.
+Never-before queried results can be inserted at the position after the first line and before the last line.

 I should make a polished crate for working with the documented and undocumented IA APIs.